Ruth M. Baker, MA

 Fr.
 Bill Faiella, CSC

 Fr.
 Bill is a Roman Catholic priest of the Holy Cross Order.
-He has advanced degrees in education, theology and pastoral counseling.
+He has advanced degrees in education, theology, and pastoral counseling.
 Fr.
 Bill focuses on inner healing and general spirituality.
-Fr Bill is available weekdays, evenings, weekends for meetings at his central Phoenix office.
+Fr.
+Bill is available weekdays, evenings, and weekends for meetings at his central Phoenix office.

 Milly Johnson, MA

 Seeking a new way forward this year?
 Let’s meet: no preparation needed...
 Just a time for sharing your story and your desires for the days ahead...
 Spiritual Guidance is a listening time...
 I’ll be at your side ~ listening along the way.
 Milly Johnson completed spiritual guidance formation at The London Centre for Spirituality and holds a MA in Christian Spirituality from the University of London.
 She has met with individuals for many years.
 She supports each person’s journey - whatever life holds.
 She listens and stands with you in times of seeking and transition.
 Milly has an ongoing interest in spirituality and art - civic and cultural affairs; always open to embracing more within our everyday lived experience.
 She studies early Christian writers - especially Ignatius of Loyola, John of the Cross, and Julian of Norwich.
 She will happily journey with you through the Ignatian Spiritual Exercises.
 She has trained others in this way of ongoing support and discernment as well.
 Milly also offers guidance sessions with individuals each month online via FaceTime, Skype, or Zoom.